NOW

 - RAMMELLZEE: Racing for Thunder.

-On my “fun list” this summer is visiting Dream House, experiencing some of the immersive exhibits at the Tribeca film festival and seeing RZA’s film One Spoon of Chocolate showing there, and catching Lorna Simpson’s Source Notes exhibit at The Met.
-I’m just about to cross the finish line on a cassette tape project from my single cycles, now officially titled Cycles After Human; it’s totally weird in the best way.
-I’m putting on a monthly event called Crate Missions at the vinyl bar BierWax in Brooklyn with my good friend J. Rawls too.
+On my “fun list” this fall is visiting Dream House, checking out the NYC botanical garden in the Bronx, and seeing the Mavis Pusey exhibit at ICA in Philly.
+I’m just finished a cassette tape project titled Cycles After Man that grew out of my single cycles.
+(See below for the cover collage put together by Caltrops Press.)
+I’m still putting on a monthly event called Crate Missions at the vinyl bar BierWax in Brooklyn with my good friend J. Rawls too.
+We will cross the year mark this fall, and that definitely calls for a celebration.

 [This is a “now page.”
 What is a now page?]